JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ### JavaScript targets

-The `js` block describes the configuration of JavaScript targets.
+The `js {}` block describes the configuration of JavaScript targets.
 It can contain one of two blocks depending on the target execution environment:

 | **Name**  | **Description**                      |
 |-----------|--------------------------------------|